Classification of generalized Einstein metrics on 3-dimensional Lie groups: Generalized Einstein metrics on Lie groups

-\begin{proof} The first equation follows from Lemma~\ref{curv:lem} by taking traces.
+when $\beta \in E_-^*\otimes E_+^*\otimes E_-^*\otimes E_-$.
+Here we are assuming the usual index ranges for $a,b$ and $i,j$. \end{prop} \begin{proof} An element $ S $ of the first generalized prolongation of $\mathfrak{so}(E)$ such that $ D^0+S $ has divergence $ \delta $ exists due to Proposition~\ref{existence of connection with divergence:prop}.
+The first equation follows from Lemma~\ref{curv:lem} by taking traces.
 The formula is a consequence of Lemma~\ref{improved:lem}, since the trace maps $\tr_{E_+}$ and $\tr_{E_-}$ are parallel for any metric generalized connection.
 In fact, for instance,

 where the $\tr_{E_+} S\in E^*$ is defined by $(\tr_{E_+} S)v \coloneqq \tr_{E_+}(Sv)= \tr (E_+\ni u \mapsto S_uv\in E_+)$ for all $v\in E$ and we have used that $\tr_{E_+}(Sv)=\tr (Sv)=\delta (v)$ for all $v\in E_+$. \end{proof} Summarizing we obtain the following theorem. \begin{thm} The components $R_{ia}^\delta=Ric^+_\delta (e_i,e_a)$ and $R_{ai}^\delta=Ric^-_\delta (e_a,e_i)$ of the Ricci curvature tensors $Ric^\pm_\delta$ of a generalized pseudo-Riemannian Lie group $(G,H,\mathcal G_g,\delta)$ with arbitrary divergence $\delta\in E^*$ are given as follows: